MuindiStephen/MuindiStephen/README.md

 Here are some ideas to get you started:
 -->

- 🔭 I’m currently working on
- 🌱 I’m currently learning WEB DEVELOPMENT
+ -🔭 I’m currently working on Web Application Project -🌱 I’m currently learning WEB DEVELOPMENT
- 👯 I’m looking to collaborate on OPEN SOURCE CODES
+ -👯 I’m looking to collaborate on OPEN SOURCE CODES
- 🤔 I’m looking for help with ...
+ -🤔 I’m looking for help with ...
- 💬 Ask me about web development
+ -💬 Ask me about web development
- 📫 How to reach me: twiiter.com, facebook.com
+ -📫 How to reach me: twiiter.com, facebook.com
- 😄 Pronouns: MR/SIR/...
+ -😄 Pronouns: MR/SIR/...
- ⚡ Fun fact: Make a hay when the sun shines
+ -⚡ Fun fact: Make a hay when the sun shines

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=MuindiStephen&theme=radical)